Binge eating disorder is more common among people with overweight or obesity.

 Certain antidepressants and stimulant drugs

 The following treatments may help:

-Stimulant drugs Drug therapy Attention-deficit/hyperactivity disorder (ADHD) is poor or short attention span and/or excessive activity and impulsiveness inappropriate for the child’s age that interferes with functioning... read more (such as those used to treat attention-deficit/hyperactivity disorder [ADHD]) and selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (a type of antidepressant), such as fluoxetine, can help people stop binge eating for a short period of time and may result in weight loss.
+Stimulant drugs Drug therapy Attention-deficit/hyperactivity disorder (ADHD) is poor or short attention span and/or excessive activity and impulsiveness inappropriate for the child’s age that interferes with functioning... read more (such as those used to treat attention-deficit/hyperactivity disorder [ADHD]) and selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (a type of antidepressant), such as fluoxetine, can help people stop binge eating for a short period of time and may result in weight loss.

-Weight-loss drugs Drugs Obesity is excess body weight.
-Obesity is influenced by a combination of factors, which usually results in consuming more calories than the body needs.
-These factors may include physical inactivity... read more (such as orlistat) or appetite suppressants (such as topiramate) may help with weight loss.
+Weight-loss drugs Medications Obesity is a chronic, recurring complex disorder characterized by excess body weight.
+Obesity is influenced by a combination of factors that includes genetics, hormones, behavior, and the environment... read more (such as orlistat) or appetite suppressants (such as topiramate) may help with weight loss.

 Self-help groups that follow the principles of Alcoholics Anonymous (such as Overeaters Anonymous and Food Addicts Anonymous) are widespread, but their effectiveness is uncertain.

 Conventional behavioral weight-reduction programs can help people lose weight and stop binge eating for a short period of time, but people tend to return to binge eating.